 Oral management implications

 - No special precautions or isolation procedures are recommended, because the virus is frequently found in the saliva of healthy people.
+Standard precautions apply.
 Many healthy people carry and spread the virus intermittently for life.

 - Period of communicability may be prolonged; pharyngeal excretion may persist for a year or more after infection, and 15−20% of EBV antibody-positive healthy adults are long-term oropharyngeal carriers.